pcpmartins/video-quality-assessment/README.md

 ![figure 10](/images/a_classification_stats.png)
 *figure 10 - Aesthetic classification performance with increasing number of feature*

-* The selection of the best number of features(22) was made after pondering on the statistical measures of accuracy and F1 score and also on the SVM  parameters C and Gamma obtained from the classification results with incremental feature numbers, [figure 11](/images/a_classification_C.png) and [figure 12](/images/a_classification_G.png).
+* The selection of the best number of features(22 or 30) was made after pondering on the statistical measures of accuracy and F1 score and also on the SVM  parameters C and Gamma obtained from the classification results with incremental number of features [figure 11](/images/a_classification_C.png) and [figure 12](/images/a_classification_G.png).

 ![figure 11](/images/a_classification_C.png)
 *figure 11 - Aesthetic classification C parameter*